A terrible dilemma faces the Great Basin

 If we want to heal the land and restore the balance between sagebrush and woodland, we need to treat these landscapes as we would with those we love—using every bit of wisdom from both western and Indigenous traditions for the benefit of our collective future.

-This article originally appeared on The Pueblo Chieftain: A terrible dilemma faces the Great Basin
+This article originally appeared on Las Cruces Sun-News: A terrible dilemma faces the Great Basin